AlmeroSteyn/AlmeroSteyn.github.io/_posts/2017-03-23-accessible-react-navigation.markdown

 });
 {% endhighlight %}

-And a reducer to store, amongst other things, the message in the Redux store state:
+And a reducer to add the accessibility (*or a11y*) message to the Redux store state.:
 {% highlight javascript %}
 const a11yData = (state={}, action) => {
     switch(action.type){